frederic-perez/AmE-dictionary/data/dictionary.md

 __and-a-one, and-a-two...__
 __andirons__
 __andragogy__ _n_ The art or science of teaching adults.
 The methods or techniques used to teach adults.
+__anecdata__ _n_ An ad hoc portmanteau for anecdotal evidence that is used as data in an attempt to prove a hypothesis.
 __anecdotal__ :mega:
 __anecdotally__
 __anemometer__ _n_ :two::hammer: